 Our research focuses on the impacts of anthropogenic activities on water quality with the primary focus on the occurrence, fate and effects of organic chemicals such as pharmaceuticals, personal care products, pesticides and industrial chemicals.

-While drinking water represent an important exposure pathway, substantial intake of anthropogenic chemicals can also be expected from the food we eat and air we breathe.
-Our research is thus also focusing on the identification of anthropogenic chemicals in these media using both target and non-target mass spectrometry approaches.
+While drinking water represent an important exposure pathway, significant intakes of anthropogenic chemicals can also be expected from the food we eat and air we breathe.
+We are thus also working on the identification of anthropogenic chemicals in these media using both target and non-target mass spectrometry approaches.
 Ultimately, our goal is to help establish the link between chemical exposures and adverse health outcomes.

 More specifically, our research focuses on these research areas:

 - Detection and occurrence of new trace organic contaminants in the urban water cycle

 - Identification of chemical exposures via water, air and food

 - Fate and transformation of trace organic contaminants in the natural and built environment

 - Development of new screening methodologies to assess the toxicity of anthropogenic chemicals and their transformation products

 - Biological effects of organic contaminants and their transformation products at the molecular level